 Modern sleeping bags are no longer the simple zippered comforters many of us remember from childhood camping trips or sleepovers.
-They are now often considered vital pieces of survival equipment, with insulation ratings as low as -50 degrees Fahrenheit and body-hugging "mummy" designs.
+They are now often considered vital pieces of survival equipment, with insulation ratings as low as -50°F and body-hugging "mummy" designs.

 We examined dozens of the most popular sleeping bags and compiled a list of the five top contenders.
-Whether you are a casual weekend warrior or an extreme sports enthusiast, we believe that these modern sleeping bags should suit your particular needs.
-These highly rated products all qualify for our top-contender list.
+Whether you are a casual weekend warrior or an extreme sports enthusiast, we believe that these modern sleeping bags should suit your particular needs, whatever those may be.